rebelsky/sams-assorted-musings-reflections/grinnell-changes.md

 [2] No, I'm not sucking up.
 I really like both Dan and Patricia.
 I had the opportunity to spend a weekend with them in a small workshop in which we discussed the Wilson program and also how the College can help students develop "soft skills".
-I find them thoughtful and concerned folks.
+I find them smart, thoughtful, and concerned people.
 I also appreciate that they have helped support our recent Pioneer Day fundraising campaigns and that they endowed the directorship of the Center for Careers, Life, and Service [3].
 And I appreciate that when I complained to Patricia about the idiotic "Named Chair" stoles, she promised to get something done about them.
 She also said really nice things about one of my students, who happens to be president of SGA.

 [3] I also appreciate that this means that I can call Mark Peltz the "Finkeldean".